cfp185/Calculator/README.md

 # iOS Calculator Clone in Flutter

 ## Project Overview
 This project is my first attempt at creating an app and learning Flutter.
-The goal is to replicate the design, functionality, and oevrall user experience of the iOS Calculator.
-The app is built for iPhone and tested using Xcode's iPhone simulator.
+The goal is to replicate the design, functionality, and overall user experience of the iOS Calculator.
+The app is built for iPhones and tested using Xcode's iPhone simulator.

 By working on this project, I aim to:
 * Learn the fundamentals of Flutter and Dart.